hengshan/hengshan.github.io/blog-spatial-optimization/_posts/2021-12-27-what-is-spatial-optimization-blog.markdown

 6. The travelling sales men problem
 7. The capacitated vehicle routing problem

 I will learn and share how to solve these problems using optimization tools.
-Instead of learning math and trying to solve the optimization by ourselves, we learn how to use tools or libraries which do all the heavy lifting.
-After that, we will have a basic understanding of what optimization can help us with, and we may become more interested in learning the math underlying the problems.
+Before we start to learn the math underlying optimization, let's first learn how to use tools or libraries which do all the heavy lifting.
+After that, we will have a basic understanding of what optimization can help us with.
+I am sure that we will become more interested in learning the math underlying the problems.

 Of course, if you are interested, you can learn math in advance from the book [All the mathematics you missed](http://xn--webducation-dbb.com/wp-content/uploads/2018/02/all-the-mathematics-you-missed.pdf){:target="_blank"}.